gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 ---
-title: "How to Plant a Garden: 7 Gardening Tips for Beginners | Gardening 01"
+title: "How to Plant a Garden: A Step-by-Step Beginner’s Guide | Gardening 01"
 description: This beginner's guide provides essential gardening tips on how to plant a garden, choose the right garden plants, and maintain a thriving space.
 Follow the gardening tips and get an enjoyable gardening experience.
 keywords:
 - how to plant a garden
 - gardening tips
-- gardening
+- gardening guide for beginners
 - garden plants
-slug: how-to-plant-a-garden-gardening-tips-for-beginners
+slug: how-to-plant-a-garden-best-gardening-guide-for-beginners
 authors: [Moore]
 tags: [gardening, compost, plant, composter, climate]
 picture: https://www.geme.bio/assets/images/how-to-plant-a-garden-gardening-tips-cd59c9e2853c958e528fd28682bd496d.jpg